BvernyuyN/World-Happiness-Score-EDA-for-2020-and-2021/README.md

 To substantiate our research, we employed the Ordinary Least Squares (OLS) method as a robust statistical tool.
 Through rigorous analysis, we were able to validate several hypotheses that deepen our understanding of the dynamics of happiness:

-1.A significant positive relationship exists between Gross Domestic Product (GDP) per capita and the happiness scores of nations.
+1. A significant positive relationship exists between Gross Domestic Product (GDP) per capita and the happiness scores of nations.

-2.There is a noteworthy positive correlation between social support and happiness.
+2. There is a noteworthy positive correlation between social support and happiness.

-3.Healthy life expectancy significantly influences happiness in a positive manner.
+3. Healthy life expectancy significantly influences happiness in a positive manner.

-4.Freedom to make life choices is positively associated with happiness levels.
+4. Freedom to make life choices is positively associated with happiness levels.

-5.Generosity does not exhibit a statistically significant relationship with happiness.
+5. Generosity does not exhibit a statistically significant relationship with happiness.

-6.There is a substantial negative impact of the perception of corruption on happiness.
+6. There is a substantial negative impact of the perception of corruption on happiness.

 Regional Variations We initiated our exploration by compiling a summary of the top ten happiest countries for the year 2020.
 This list prominently featured nations such as Finland, Denmark, Switzerland, Iceland, Norway, Netherlands, Sweden, New Zealand, Austria, and Luxembourg.
 On the contrary, the top ten unhappiest countries in 2020 included Afghanistan, South Sudan, Zimbabwe, Rwanda, the Central African Republic, Tanzania, Botswana, Yemen, Malawi, and India.